altoviso/bd-smoke/README.md

 <as-required-for-your-environment>/node_modules/smoke/browser-runner-AMD.html?p="../test/trivial"
 ```
 ## Command-line / URL switches
-bd-smoke is controlled by switches passed to it from the command line, when running in node.js, or form the URL query
+bd-smoke is controlled by switches passed to it from the command line, when running in node.js, or from the URL query
 string, when running in the browser.
 Each switch has the form
 ```
 --<long-switch-name>=<value>